Digioref/IS23-AM40/README.md

 For macOS you have to change the settings of the screen, to do it just follow the instructions in the comments in the method [newScene](https://github.com/Digioref/IS23-AM40/blob/main/src/main/java/it/polimi/ingsw/am40/GUI/Viewer.java) starting at line 378.

-#How to play
+## How to play

-After launching a client, you have to choose how to play If you want to play using a Command Line Interface (CLI) press C If you want to play using a Graphic User Interface (GUI) press G
+After launching a client, you have to choose how to play:
+- If you want to play using a Command Line Interface (CLI) press **C**
+- If you want to play using a Graphic User Interface (GUI) press **G**

 ## CLI
-1. If you have chosen CLI, the newxt step is chooing the type of connection: press S for Socket or R of RMI
+1. If you have chosen CLI, the next step is chooing the type of connection: press S for Socket or R of RMI
 2. Then you will be asked to enter the IP of the server (press L for localhost, the default is localhost)
 3. REMEMBER!
 In any moment you can write the command "help" to print a list of the available commands and their functionalities
 4. Write the command "**login nickname**" (substitute nickname with the name you want to use in game, if your nickname is already used the system will provide you some suggestions of similar nicknames!)